 The council will shutter its workplace giving program, which allowed individuals to pay into RACC's Art Impact Fund via payroll deduction, and collapse operations of its Right Brain Initiative (which brought the arts into public K–8 classrooms to help teach core concepts) into the nonprofit Young Audiences of Oregon and SW Washington.

 Kent declined to outline which positions where being eliminated and created, or which employees had been laid off.
-Between the morning and afternoon, the numbers on RACC's Staff and Board webpage diminished from 34 to 17—suggesting that 17 people may have been let go, two more than the press release disclosed.
 "These changes are very responsive to feedback from community partners Madison has gotten since they got here," Kent says.

 Cario took over as ED last January after working as director of the office of the arts at Georgia Institute of Technology.
 When we caught up with them a few weeks ago, they cited “historic, systemic racial inequities” and “us[ing] [RACC’s] budget as a moral document to make change” as two of the organization’s primary challenges.